Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Assisting recovery when you feel run down

-On our farm, we harvest, dry, freeze, freeze dry, juice, and infuse elderberries so we have medicine on hand all season long.
+This is why elderberry is traditionally prepared before winter hits, not after.
+On our farm, we harvest, dry, freeze, freeze-dry, juice, and infuse elderberries.
+This ensures we have medicine on hand all season long.

-Because prevention is quieter than cure — but far more powerful.
+Prevention is quieter than cure — but far more powerful.

 ✧ Elderberries and Cyanide: What You Need to Know

-It’s true that elderberries — along with the leaves, stems, and unripe berries of the elder plant — naturally contain compounds called cyanogenic glycosides.
-When eaten raw or unprocessed, these compounds can release small amounts of cyanide, which is why fresh elderberries should never be consumed straight from the bush or juiced raw.
+Elderberries have a long history of traditional use.
+However, like many powerful plants, they come with nuances.
+It’s true that elderberries, along with the leaves, stems, and unripe berries, contain compounds called cyanogenic glycosides.
+When eaten raw or unprocessed, these can release small amounts of cyanide.
+Therefore, fresh elderberries should never be consumed straight from the bush or juiced raw.

-Modern research confirms what herbalists and home healers have known for generations: drying, crushing, and heating elderberries dramatically reduces these compounds, making them safe to consume.
+Modern research confirms what herbalists have known for generations.
+Drying, crushing, and heating elderberries dramatically reduces these compounds, making them safe to consume.
+A study published in the Journal of Agricultural and Food Chemistry found that heating elderberries significantly reduced cyanogenic glycoside levels:

 44% in elderberry juice